-A lot of potato soup recipes either a.) have onions or b.) have a ingredients that I don’t keep on hand.
-I don’t like onions, so this soup doesn’t have any.
-You could add some.
-If you’re gross like that.
 Every ingredient in this recipe are items I always have on hand.
-Potatoes, milk, and seasonings are kitchen staples.
+Potatoes, milk, soup base mix, and seasonings are kitchen staples.
 We keep cooked bacon in the freezer for recipes like this one that only use a few pieces.
-Lastly, Jillee of One Good Thing has an S.O.S.
-Mix that is the perfect substitute for canned cream soups.
-It’s ALWAYS in my pantry.

 I usually throw this potato soup in the slow cooker on Sundays while football is on.
-Occasionally I make this in the summer too because you don’t have to turn the oven on.
+Occasionally I make this in the summer because it doesn’t need an oven.
 I love cooking dinner while I’m lounging on the couch.

 My slow cooker isn’t huge.
 You might be able to double the recipe if you have a large one.
 I love this soup leftover.
 It gets thicker and more flavorful but does take some time to fully reheat.